 Written by Tracy Wilcockson, Conservation Volunteering Co-ordinator As the program of work to clean the Atkinson Brierley Architectural Archive reaches its milestone of 50% completion – that is a staggering 3167 plans cleaned – we thought that it would be worth looking back over the past five years, to consider the significant achievements and beneficial … Continue reading Halfway there… Conservation cleaning of the Atkinson Brierley Archive

-Spotlight on the Retreat archive: A splendid time is guaranteed for all!
+Spotlight on the Retreat Archive: A splendid time is guaranteed for all!

 Written by David Pilcher, Retreat Digitisation Assistant This is the second in a series of blog posts celebrating the Retreat archive and our digitisation project as it nears completion.
 The Retreat is one of the most important institutions in the care and treatment of mental health patients.
-Over the last two and half years, staff … Continue reading Spotlight on the Retreat archive: A splendid time is guaranteed for all!
+Over the last two and half years, staff … Continue reading Spotlight on the Retreat Archive: A splendid time is guaranteed for all!

 Written by Jane Rowling, Retreat Digitisation Assistant This is the first in a series of blog posts celebrating the Retreat digitisation project as it nears completion.
-Over the last two and half years, staff at the Borthwick have been working through the Retreat archive, updating the catalogue, preparing the documents for digitisation, carrying out conservation … Continue reading Spotlight on the Retreat archives: A Window on the 19th Century Pharmacist
+Over the last two and half years, staff at the Borthwick have been working through the Retreat archive, updating the catalogue, preparing the documents for digitisation, carrying out conservation … Continue reading Spotlight on the Retreat Archive: A Window on the 19th Century Pharmacist

 The Nature of the Job II: Structuring the archive of Yorkshire Wildlife Trust